Me, the Human

 I used to think life HAD to be hard...

-I thought that feeling angry, guilt, and shame was normal.
+I thought that feeling angry, guilty, and ashamed was normal.
 That being exhausted was normal.

-Every now and then, that pain was punctured with momentary happiness.
+Every now and then, that pain was punctured with feelings of hope.
 But those moments were fleeting.
-It got to a point where I felt that life was just a cycle of pain and misery.
+And it got to a point where I felt that life was just a never ending shitshow.

 And here’s where I’m going to use a cheesy analogy…when I was at my lowest, I had no where else to go.
 And like a phoenix, rising from its ashes, I was reborn.
-And for the first time in my life, I felt free.
+And for the first time in my life, I spread my wings.

-I stopped following cultural rules and family rules that didn't fuel healthy relationships.
+I stopped following cultural rules and family rules that didn't work for me.
 I no longer conformed to mainstream norms of "success."
 Nor was I blindly following social justice rules.
 And to my surprise, my relationship with everyone became...better.

 As I changed as a person, it became a chain reaction that changed everything.
 At first, it was painful.
 SCARY.
 I had to look at myself dead in the eye, and confront every part of myself.
 Nothing quite prepares you for your inner revolution towards self-love and self-acceptance.